Vampeyer/profilepage/README.md

 ------------------------------------------

 * about me > img and contact gif > img have been "ultra" customized for size , use as needed.

+- - - 7/ 24 / 2020
+this is now a main site from a older repo on git hub because of upstream repository . due to previous linking issues. -

+Enjoy !